Simulator

 9. The IB popup - launches the simulator in the IB popup channel.

-Illustration 1.
+Figure 1.
 Simulator properties

-Selection of simulated device
+Selection of the simulated device

 Preview of API calls

-Illustration 3.
+Figure 3.
 Application screen after selecting the "Native" channel

 Configuration

-In the Eximee Designer settings there should be a path to the configuration file as the value of the parameter form-starter.configurationPath, e.g.:
+In the Eximee Designer settings, there should be a path to the configuration file as the value of the parameter form-starter.configurationPath, e.g.:

-Sample configuration file:
+Example configuration file:

 where:

-• channels - list of available themes
+• channels - list of available layouts

-• name - name of the theme
+• name - name of the layout

-• Each component should have a label ( - displayed name of the channel
+• label - displayed channel name

 • icon - icon representing the given channel